Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Discussion and Conclusions

 The Keck Telescope observations and data analysis were supported by a NASA Keck PI Data Award, 80NSSC18K0793, administered by the NASA Exoplanet Science Institute.
 Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 DPB and AB were supported by NASA through grant NASA-80NSSC18K0274.
 This work was supported by the University of Tasmania through the UTAS Foundation and the endowed Warren Chair in Astronomy and the ANR COLD-WORLDS (ANR-18-CE31-0002).
 NK was supported by the JSPS overseas research fellowship.
 Work by CR was supported by a Research fellowship of the Alexander von Humboldt Foundation.
 IAB is supported by a Marsden Grant from the Royal Society of New Zealand (MAU-1901).
 This research was also supported in part by the Australian Government through the Australian Research Council Discovery Program (project number 200101909) grant awarded to Cole and Beaulieu.
 Some of this research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under the Exoplanet Exploration Program.
 This work made use of data from the Astro Data Lab at NSF's OIR Lab, which is operated by the Association of Universities for Research in Astronomy (AURA), Inc. under a cooperative agreement with the National Science Foundation.
 The authors thank Dr. Matthew Freeman for providing OSIRIS distortion details.
-SKT thanks Gary Bennett for helpful software discussions and comments on this manuscript.
+SKT thanks Gary Bennett for helpful software discussions and comments on this manuscript. {The authors would like to thank the anonymous referee for helpful comments that improved the structure and led to a stronger manuscript.}

 \textit{Software}: daophot\_mcmc \citep{terry:2021a}, genulens \citep{koshimoto:code}, KAI \citep{lu:2022a}, Matplotlib \citep{hunter:2007a}, Numpy \citep{oliphant:2006a}.